AngelEngineering/nativescript-plugins/packages/camera/README.md

 *Pinch to Zoom* - for iOS this is currently only supported for rear cameras.
 Support for front cameras may be added in the future.

 *Main Camera Button* - for both platforms, the main camera button supports both tap and long-press gestures when in video recording mode.
 Tap to start/stop recording, or long-press the button to record until you stop pressing the button.
 In photo mode, long-presses are ignored.

-*Camera preview mode* - If enableVideo is false and disablePhoto is true, the camera plugin will only operate in camera preview mode.
-In this mode, neither the main camera button or the flash buttons will be rendered even if those options are enabled.

 *Device Sleep* - Developers should handle disabling device sleep during video recording to avoid having the device/app suspend while using the camera plugin.